marcelpetrick/DevNotes/BeenThereSeenThat/20230825_Doulos_Python_Everything_is_an_object/README.md

 ```
 :
-    Is there any technic to make objects corresponding to each variable "lightwiight" in Python?
+    Is there any technic to make objects corresponding to each variable "lightweight" in Python?
 A:
     There is likely some hidden magic going on "under the bonnet" of Python to avoid having too many temporary variables being created.
 We are not really dealing with optimisation in this webinar, but looking at the mechanics of how the language works.

 Q:
-    when the x is rassigned to 43, will the object 42 will not only have label - "y" Is that right?
+    when the x is reassigned to 43, will the object 42 will not only have label - "y" Is that right?
 A:
     Correct.